Skip over main navigation

 What to do when you receive your final EHC plan

-Once a final Education, Health and Care (“EHC”) plan has been produced, the child or young person is legally entitled to the special educational provision set out in that plan.
+Once a final education, health and care (EHC) plan has been produced, your child (or you, as a young person) is legally entitled to the special educational provision set out in that plan.
+Your Local Authority (LA) must ensure that all of the provision is in place on the date when the final EHC plan is issued.

-The LA must first have issued a draft EHC plan and consulted with the parent or the young person about its contents.
-If the parent or young person requested that a particular school, college or other institution was named in the EHC plan, the LA should have consulted with that institution (unless the request was for a wholly independent setting – if you’re not sure, check the section about different types of school).
+Your LA must first have issued a draft EHC plan and consulted with you about its contents.
+If you requested that a particular school, college or other institution was named in the EHC plan, your LA had a duty to consult with that institution (unless your request was for a wholly independent setting – if you’re not sure, check our section about different types of school).

 The final EHC plan must be issued within a maximum of 20 weeks from the request for an EHC needs assessment.
-If the LA do not send you the final EHC plan within this time frame, you can use our model letter to complain.
+This is set out in Regulation 13(2) of The Special Educational Needs and Disability Regulations 2014.
+If your LA does not send you the final EHC plan within this time frame, you can use our model letter to complain.

-A final EHC plan will name the type of school, college or other institution the child or young person will attend, and it will normally also have the name of a particular school or college.
-If a school, college or other institution is named in an EHC plan, it must admit the child or young person and put the educational provision in the EHC plan into place.
-This is true even if the school or college argued at the stage the draft EHC plan was issued that the child or young person should not be placed with them.
+A final EHC plan will name the type of school, college or other institution you/your child will attend, and it will normally also have the name of the setting itself.
+If a school, college or other institution is named in an EHC plan, it must admit you/your child (meaning it must allow you/your child to attend) and put the educational provision in the EHC plan into place.
+This is true even if the school or college disagreed with you/your child being placed with them (unless the setting is wholly independent).

-• the description of a child or young person’s special educational needs;
+• the description of your/your child’s special educational needs

-• the special educational provision specified in the EHC plan; and/or
+• the special educational provision specified in the EHC plan

 All of these elements can be appealed either together or on their own.

-Parents and young people can also pursue mediation as a way of resolving disagreements about any of the sections of the EHC plan (not just those listed above).
+You can also take part in mediation as a way of resolving disagreements about any of the sections of the EHC plan (not just those listed above).

-Go to the section of the site about appealing the SEND Tribunal for more information.
+You can take a look at our pages about appealing to the SEND Tribunal for more information.

 Published: 21st March, 2018